 The Mediazona media outlet, together with the BBC’s Russian service and a team of volunteers, continues to maintain a list of Russian soldiers killed in the war with Ukraine using open sources.
 The list already includes 644 mobilized soldiers, of which 49 are those killed on New Year's Eve in Makiivka.
 In total, there are 11,662 names on the list of confirmed deaths.

 On Jan.
-17 and 18, the last dispatch of mobilized residents of the Perm region [Russia’s constituent subject] will take place from the training center in Yelan in the Sverdlovsk region.
+17 and 18, the last dispatch of mobilized residents of the Perm region [Russia’s federal subject] will take place from the training center in Yelan in the Sverdlovsk region.
 Mobilized residents of the Khanty-Mansi Autonomous region — Yugra will leave Omsk for Belarus.
 “Mobilized from Yugra will go to Belarus for training,” claim local residents on one of the social networks.

 The VChK-OGPU Telegram channel reports a riot of an entire train of soldiers who were taken to the combat zone.
 On January 13, an unheated train of four cars (with about 200 soldiers) stopped at the Ulusarka station in the Lipetsk region.
 The soldiers refused to continue moving and demanded 4 tons of coal and water to start the boiler in the train.
 In order to calm the soldiers, the police were called.
 This information has not been confirmed by other sources.